Frequently Asked Questions

 Back To All FAQs

-Medical records scanning is the process of converting paper-based patient records into a searchable digital archive.
-In all cases, the scanning and conversion process must be completed in compliance with HIPAA regulations to protect PHI ( personal health information )
+Medical record scanning is the process of converting paper-based patient records into a searchable digital archive.
+This scanning and conversion process must comply with HIPAA regulations to protect personal health information (PHI).

 Read More